 CV boots are often found on front-wheel-drive axle shafts and rear-wheel shafts in all-wheel drive and some rear-wheel drive vehicles.

 The CV boots protect the vehicle’s CV joints, which connect the axles to the wheels and allow for smooth, constant-velocity rotation.
 They keep dirt, water, debris, and other contaminants from damaging or corroding the CV joints.
-They’re usually made of flexible and durable rubber.
+They’re usually made of flexible, durable rubber.

 The CV boots can only be accessed through the vehicle’s undercarriage.
-If you need to inspect or replace them, you’ll need to lift your vehicle with jack stands and keep it still with wheel chocks.
+If you need to inspect or replace them, you’ll need to lift your vehicle with jack stands and keep it still with wheel chocks and the spindle and strut will need to be disconnected.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.